Aryan20/Logomenu/CONTRIBUTION.md

    build.
 2. Update the README.md with details of changes
 3. Any new PR should be opened for "features" branch
+4. If adding translations, then make sure the commit and PR is in format - "translations: Add translation for \<language\>" and add your name to the "Translators" section in the readme file.
+5. Always include the category of change in the PR/Commit name, like - "general:", "docs:", "menu:", etc...

 ## Code of Conduct